 An Area To Be Avoided is a routeing measure comprising an area within defined limits in which either navigation is particularly hazardous, or it is exceptionally important to avoid casualties, and which should be avoided by all ships, or certain classes of ship.

-National Competent Authorities may consider establishing Areas to Be Avoided in or around OREI based on the results of the risk assessment conducted as a potential risk mitigator.
+National competent authorities may consider establishing Areas to Be Avoided in or around OREI based on the results of the risk assessment conducted as a potential risk mitigator.
 Restrictions can be applied to navigating within such areas.

 Figure 2 Example of Area to Be Avoided at Netherlands OREI shown on UKHO Chart